MatteoMurcia/authAPI/README.md

 }
 ```

-If somthing goes wrong with the login will return a status 400 and one of the folowwing answers:
+If somthing goes wrong with the login, it will return a status 400 and one of the folowwing answers:

 ```json
 {